 After a well-deserved lunch break, the trail leads uphill once again to Pfaffenberg.
 We pass some wayside shrines.
 Clouds are coming up!

 The clouds are becoming more threatening.
 In the space above the Danube it flashes and thunders quite violently.
 There is a strong wind coming up also with us.
 The storm is imminent.
 Vreni flees to a farm, where Anna is our guardian angel.
 She saves us from the storm and rain and even takes us to Zeillern by car (4km).

 The rain was extremely heavy and we were happy about the pilgrims' hostel in Gasthof Schlossinsel in Zeillern.

 After the rain we visit the church of St. James.

 On the high altar there is a scene of James, condemned to death, laying hands on the converted priest Abiathar on the way to the place of judgment in Jerusalem.

 In Zeillern Castle, which is largely a hotel, there is a lot of music and singing.
 A music week is currently taking place.

 Empress Maria Theresa decreed the planting of fruit trees along country and district roads in 1763.
-The importance of must production reached its peak in the 19th century.
+The importance of cider production reached its peak in the 19th century.
 Yards surrounded by 1000 or more fruit trees are not uncommon.